MineCoder77/LootBagAddon/README.md

 # LootBagAddon
-This is addon for LootBag plugin!
+This is addon for <a href="https://github.com/MineCoder77/BuyerPlugin/releases">LootBagPlugin</a>!